lupyuen/pinetime-rust-mynewt/rust/app/src/chip8.md

 # Convert Colours

 CHIP-8 doesn't support colour...
-Everything is rendered in black and white.
+Everything is rendered in black and white...
+Only Two Shades of Grey!

 _What if we spice up CHIP-8 games with a dash of colour?
 How shall we colourise a CHIP-8 game that doesn't know anything about colour?_